gvwilson/sensibleadventures/bookster/bookster.md

 ankle-biter sticking out of the worn leather pack on his back.
 "Starting a war?"

-Vurt's frown turned to an angry.
+Vurt's frown turned to an angry scowl.
 "Funny girl.
 I'd rather have it and not need it than need it and not have it, that's all.
 Now come on."
 He turned toward the stairs.

 Erileine hesitated.
 "What's wrong?"
 Vurt asked.